Hello people; I hope you’re all doing fine. Today I will share a fantastic guide on how to paint PVC pipe. Hang on to know more.

 - Non-plastic specific epoxy paints

-Ans.
 Comparing both paints in terms of finishing, spray painting steals the show.
 It provides the best coverage and smoother finish.
-Brushing is not a bad option, but it tends to pool, smear, and leave noticeable brush strokes.
+Brushing is not a bad option but tends to pool, smear, and leave noticeable brush strokes.
 Priming the PVC surface before brush painting will improve your results.

-2. Do I need to prime plastic before painting?
+Do I need to prime the plastic before painting?

-Ans.
-Priming before painting is a must if you’re painting the pipe with a brush.
+Priming before painting is a must if you paint the pipe with a brush.
 The specialty primer can create a foundation that helps the paint stick.
 However, spray paint doesn’t need priming, but as established in the piece above, scouring the pipe with sandpaper is a must before spray painting.

-Ans.
 Raw PVC or new PVC is generally painted with good exterior latex paint.
-As a routine practice, always make sure the surface is clean and clear.
+As a routine practice, always ensure the surface is clean and clear.
 Acetone and denatured alcohol work well for cleaning PVC.

-Ans.
 Nope.
-It is not important to paint PVC.
-It completely depends on your personal choice.
+It is not essential to paint PVC.
+It entirely depends on your personal choice.
 Some people want their pipes to look in a specific way.
 Thus, they refer to doing the painting.

 - PEX Vs PVC | The Definitive Guide